Table of Contents

 Typically you’ll look at 2-3 main scenarios:

-• In the worst case, you prepare for what to do when everything falls apart.
-This scenario involves modeling what happens in a coronavirus-like situation or if war should break out in areas where you have an extensive customer base, causing revenue to suddenly drop 20+%.
-Not likely, but also not impossible.
+In the worst case, you prepare for what to do when everything falls apart.
+This scenario involves modeling what happens in a coronavirus-like situation or if war should break out in areas where you have an extensive customer base, causing revenue to drop 20+% suddenly.
+It's not likely, but it's also not impossible.

 The ability to instantly visualize all of the effects – including balance sheet and cash flow impacts – helps to make sure the entire team understands the impacts of each scenario.